ClearCanvas/ClearCanvas-Contrib/README.md

 ClearCanvas-Contrib
 ===================

 This repository is for community-contributed extensions to the ClearCanvas platform.
+It is intended to provide a central location for ClearCanvas plugin developers to exchange plugins.

 Each contribution has its own top-level folder within the repository, and each contribution is licensed separately by the contributor, as per the license file present in the folder.